Jarmos-san/PyNotes/README.md

 MOOCS
 ----
 - [Learn Python 3.6 For Total Beginners](https://www.udemy.com/python-3-for-total-beginners/learn/v4/overview) available of Udemy for free alongwith the certificate
-- [Python for Everybody](https://www.coursera.org/specializations/python) videos are available for free on Coursera for free although getting a certificate would need an one time payment
+- [Python for Everybody](https://www.coursera.org/specializations/python) videos are available for free on Coursera although getting a certificate would need an one time payment

 Acknowledgments
 -----